pretix/pretix-docs/docs/guides/widget.md

 You need to create at least one event before you can offer access to your ticket shop through the widget.
 The widget will only be displayed if your ticket shop is active.

-You need to have a website and the possibility to make changes to it.
+You need to have a website and the ability to make changes to it.
 Some basic knowledge of JavaScript is helpful.

 ## How to